CarloRamponi/imagesSpace/README.md

 # imagesSpace
-A bash script that reduces the quality of multiple images untile they take less than a given space.
+A bash script that reduces the quality of multiple images until they take less than a given space.

 ## installation